 This survey has been conducted about every five years.
 We examine the prevalence of youth risk behaviors, risk and protective factors, and trends in risk behaviors.
 These studies have resulted in a number of research presentations/publications for IPA related faculty and students as well as national and research awards for students.
-The data was last collected in March of 2018 and is now being analyzed.
+The data was last collected in March of 2023.
 We will examine the role of religion, parental bonding, childhood trauma, personality, and mental health on substance use and obesity.
 Follow up research was done in the form of qualitative interviews on the motivation for not using substances or engaging in other high-risk behavior.

-Our major activity now with these data is to integrate data from 1995 through 2018 to examine trends in substance use and risk and protective behaviors.
-We presented the Keynote address from the Michigan Academy of Science, Arts and Letters from these data entitled:
+Our major activity now with these data is to integrate data from 1995 through 2023 to examine trends in substance use and risk and protective behaviors.
+We presented the Keynote address from the Michigan Academy of Science, Arts and Letters from these data entitled: "Trends in Substance Use in a Prohibitionist University Compared to General College Populations" or "Macro Secular Trends Amidst the Unfolding Hegelian Dialectic"

 Evaluation of Youth Alive Program